Dungeon Fighter Online: North American release

-Five years after the original release in Korea, Nexon America revealed plans for an English version of Dungeon Fighter Online at the 2009 Game Developers Conference in late March.
+Five years after the original release in Korea, Nexon America developed plans for an English version of Dungeon Fighter Online.
 The title was renamed from Dungeon & Fighter to Dungeon Fighter Online because of the awkwardness to say "Dungeon and Fighter".

 Thousands of applicants were accepted into closed beta, which held for seven days between July 28 – August 3, 2009.
-Closed beta for an English version of the game ran from July 28, 2009 to August 3, 2009.
-Early access has begun on September 15, 2009.
-Open beta started September 22, 2009.
-Open beta plans were announced at Penny Arcade Expo 2009.
-Early access to open beta, available for players who received a beta key, proceeded on September 15, 2009.
-Open beta began a week later on September 22, 2009.
+Open beta started on September 22.
 Dungeon Fighter Online officially launched on June 9, 2010.
-It was announced on April 2, 2013, that the North American version of Dungeon Fighter Online would be shutting down on June 13, 2013.
+The North American version of Dungeon Fighter Online was shut down on June 13, 2013.

-On May 15, 2014, Neople held an alpha test for a global version of the game.
-On October 10, 2014, beta testing was announced, set for March 24, 2015.
-Neople announced a closed beta test for Dungeon Fighter Online, scheduled for release around March 2015, due to them moving their office to the island of Jeju, located off the south-west coast of South Korea.
-However, it became an open beta test because the Facebook page for the game had reached a specific number of "Likes", something that had been previously promised by Neople when it was still planned for a closed beta test.
+Neople held an alpha test for a global version of the game in 2014.
+Beta testing was launched on March 24, 2015.
+Although a closed beta test for Dungeon Fighter Online was scheduled for release around March 2015, due to them moving their office to the island of Jeju, located off the south-west coast of South Korea, it became an open beta test because the Facebook page for the game had reached a specific number of "Likes", something that had been previously promised by Neople when it was still planned for a closed beta test.

-On January 19, 2016, Dungeon Fighter Online Season 2 was released.
-On August 9, 2016, the game was released on Steam as free-to-play, offering achievements and paid DLC.
-On January 17, 2017, Dungeon Fighter Online Season 3 was released.
-On February 27, 2018, Dungeon Fighter Online Season 4 was released.
-On February 26, 2019, Dungeon Fighter Online Season 5 was released.
+Dungeon Fighter Online Season 2 was released in January 2016.
+The game was released on Steam as free-to-play on August 9, offering achievements and paid DLC.
+Dungeon Fighter Online Season 3 was released in January 2017, followed by Season 4 in February 2018, and Season 5 in the following year.